MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

 - **Key Functionalities:**
   - Provides functions or classes to store incoming conversation data.
   - Implements retrieval and update functions so that context is maintained during a session.
-  - Likely uses in-memory data structures (such as dictionaries or lists) to cache recent interactions.
 - **Design Considerations:**
   Ensures data persistence (if needed) while keeping in-memory operations lightweight and efficient for fast access.